rhatdan/docker/docs/man/docker.1.md

 **-v**=*true*|*false*
   Print version information and quit.
 Default is false.

-**--registry-prepend**=""
-  Comma separated list of registries to prepend to default registry.
-Registries will be searched in reverse order.

-**--registry-replace**=""
-Comma separated list of registries to replace the default registry.
-Registries will be searched in reverse order

 **--selinux-enabled**=*true*|*false*
   Enable selinux support.
 Default is false.
 SELinux does not presently support the BTRFS storage driver.